Coronavirus latest: German easing of lockdown to start with schools on May 4 | DW | 15.04.2020

 16:58 Addressing the nation, Germany's Angela Merkel said the country would cautiously start lifting the lockdown measures, but warned that the government has little wiggle-room to avoid a resurgence of infections.

-The health system in Germany is "not overwhelmed" despite a massive amount of work provided by medical workers, Angela Merkel said.
+The health system in Germany is "not overwhelmed" despite a massive amount of work provided by medical workers, Angela Merkel said, with around 10,000 intensive care beds currently available.
 However, she described it as a "fragile interim success."

 16:18 Germany's Angela Merkel announced a plan to start easing lockdown measures, with some businesses and schools set to start working on May 4.
 At the same time, the social distancing is set to stay in place and Germany's government will "strongly recommend" to people to wear face masks while grocery shopping or in public transport.